-A coastal vulnerability analysis identified minimum setback and elevation levels for resilient development and these recommendations are incorporated into the design of both properties.
+A coastal vulnerability analysis identified minimum setback and elevation levels for resilient development and these recommendations are incorporated into the design of the property.

-The project sponsors have stated their intent in the G-application to ensure that the development has the lowest practicable impact on the surrounding environment, and that the development will be built to the highest standards including using renewable energy and BMPs.
+The project sponsor has stated its intent in the G-Application to ensure that the development has the lowest practicable impact on the surrounding environment, and that the development will be built to the highest standards including using renewable energy and BMPs.